GfSE/SAF-Specification/stakeholders.md

 Systems Engineering creates a clear and manageable system structure, which is the basis for project planning and task assignment.

 ## Concern
-* For what purpose is the system of interest developed or adapted?
+* For what purpose is the system developed or adapted?

   ***Rationale:  In my role, I need to check whether the project order is implemented correctly.***
 * How to involve a Stakeholder and to what degree?
-* In which life cycles is a Stakeholder involved in the project?
+* In which phases of the life cycle is a Stakeholder involved in the project?

+  ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * What are the consequences not considering a Stakeholder?
 * What are the consequences, if the Stakeholder’s concerns are not considered?
 * What are the system delivery standards?
-* What concerns does a Stakeholder have?
+* What concerns and rationals does a Stakeholder have?
 * What impact does a Stakeholder have on the project?
 * What is the functional scope of each system delivery standard?
 * What is the rationale when requirements are not considered?